-If you are about to graduate high school or are planning to further your education, spring can be a very stressful time of year while you wait for those College and University acceptance (and rejection) letters.
+If you are about to graduate high school or are planning to pursue higher education, spring can be a very stressful time of year while you wait for those College and University acceptance (and rejection) letters.

 Will you be accepted into the school of your choice?
-And the program you want to be in?
+With the college major of your choice?
 How will you decide if you get accepted into multiple schools?
 Can you even afford to go?

 What if you make the wrong choice?

 When I was in this situation, I made a wrong choice.
 And I still regret it, to this day.

 I Followed Horrible Advice and Went to School as an Undeclared Major

 Back in the early 2000s, when I was a high school student myself, I was unsure about what I wanted to be when I grew up.
 (And to be honest, I still don’t have clear career goals, even though I am a grown up now.)